aryav-hash/Cpp-C-Projects/Sockets/context.md

 1. Big Endian (Network Byte Order) -> Most Significant byte to first
 2. Little Endian (Most AMD/Intel CPUs) -> Least Significant byte first Network always uses Big Endian form.

+CONNECT TO SERVER
+connect(s, (struct sockaddr *)&sock, sizeof(struct sockaddr_in))
+Establishes a connection to google's tcp server.
+We do a typecast to sockaddr since it works with any IP protocol whereas struct 'sockaddr_in sock' only works with IPv4 address structure.
+Returns 0 on success and -1 on failure.